-Home Maintenance Plan (Non-HUD Funding Source)
+Home Maintenance Program (non-HUD funding source)

-The Salisbury CDC developed its Home Maintenance Plan to help motivate homeowners to save for basic repairs and future home maintenance expenses.
-Under this program, first-time homeowners who have purchased a home from the CDC are eligible to receive grants totaling 50% of their project costs.
+The Salisbury CDC developed its Home Maintenance Program to help motivate homeowners to save for basic repairs and future home maintenance expenses.
+Under this program, first-time homeowners who have completed the homebuyer education classes and subsequently purchased a home from the CDC are eligible to receive grants totaling 50% of their project costs.
 The maximum grant is \$500 which can be used to pay for lawn equipment, basic home maintenance tools or many types of home improvements.
 In order to qualify, homeowners must save a minimum of \$25 per month.
 The program was funded by a \$10,000 grant from the Robertson Foundation.